| Nail Çakırhan and

 genuine.
 Its extraordinary harmony with nature, as well as its multipurpose use

 and the ambience of its inner space, gives it great distinction.
+This airy and attractive house deserves special

 attention for its sensitive revival of craftsmanship and cultural sensitivity as

+a whole.
 It was as a retirement home for himself and his

 wife, Halet, that Nail Çakırhan designed and supervised the building of this